eclipsesource/tabris-js-cli/README.md

 ##### `-l, --logging`

 Logs requests to the internal HTTP server of the CLI.
 Useful for debugging connection issues during app sideloading.
+This is in *addition* to the potential log output created by the app and the watch script.
+These are enabled regardless.

 ##### `-w, --watch`